n4q7x/Ontologica/README.md

 - You can use Ontologica for open-source intelligence.
 - You can use Ontologica to formalize law.
 - You can use Ontologica to formalize rule systems.
+- Ontologica can be used as a universal productivity tool.

 # Background